-The operating activities of a business may include the sale of goods and services to consumers, engagement with third-party sellers, content creators, advertisers, and developers receiving technology services.
+A business’s activities may include selling consumer goods and services and engaging with third-party sellers, content creators, advertisers, and developers receiving technology services.

 Amazon Inc sells goods to consumers through its online and physical stores.
-Plus, it sells its own electronic devices like Kindle, Fire tablet, Fire TV, Echo, Ring, and other devices.
-Besides this, Amazon also provides advertising to sellers, vendors, publishers, authors, and others, through programs such as sponsored ads, display, and video advertising.
+Plus, it sells electronic devices like Kindle, Fire tablet, Fire TV, Echo, Ring, and other devices.
+Besides this, Amazon also provides advertising to sellers, vendors, publishers, authors, and others through sponsored ads, display, and video advertising.
 It also serves developers and enterprises of all sizes with on-demand technology services.

 Thus, cash generated from operating activities helps the stakeholders of a business to assess its solvency level.
 Besides this, it indicates the ability of the operations of an e-commerce business to generate cash.
-Remember that sufficient cash from operations helps a business in maintaining its operating capability and meeting its financial obligations.
+Remember that sufficient cash from operations helps a business maintain its operating capability and meet its financial obligations.
 These obligations may include making new investments and repaying loans.